Napoleon Dynamite (soundtrack)

 The Napoleon Dynamite original soundtrack is the soundtrack to the 2004 comedy film, Napoleon Dynamite.
-It featured the original score, dialogue, and other artists' songs.
-It was released on October 5, 2004, by Lakeshore Records.
+It features the original score, dialogue, and other artists' songs and was released on October 5, 2004, by Lakeshore Records.

 The original ending montage is not included in the soundtrack.
 It is "Music for a Found Harmonium" by Patrick Street, which is in turn a cover of the original song by the Penguin Cafe Orchestra.